cd ../blog

 If you want this configuration to hold up in audits, customer reviews, and incidents, pair each setting decision with evidence.
 A control that is not documented and reviewable will drift.

-Use this section with the configuration checklist in Section 12 to turn recommendations into a durable operating standard.
+Pair this evidence model with the Section 12 checklist to turn recommendations into a durable operating standard.

 Final Thoughts